UltraGeekDEV/CrystaliteSlicer/README.md

 ## The UI
 Crystalite’s UI was built for tinkerers who want bleeding-edge slicing without wrestling a terminal.

-The name comes from the crystal-like patterns V-Slicing generates when slicing solids at steep angles—a visual metaphor baked into the app.
+The name comes from the crystal-like patterns V-Slicing generates when slicing solids at steep angles-a visual metaphor baked into the app.

 I started with WPF’s 3D viewport, but it struggled even on modest triangle counts and with dynamic model transforms (you have to rebuild all triangles on every move causing painful lag spikes and horrible UX).
 So I switched to Avalonia for its cross-platform support, OpenGL integration, and near-identical syntax.